 As far as implementation of human rights in India is concerned, the Indian Judiciary has been doing a commendable job from last three to four decades.
 In fact, it was the Supreme Court of India, well before the adoption of liberal economic policies of 1991, foreseen the impact of liberalization/privatization/globalization on fundamental rights guaranteed under the Constitution of India.
+The Judiciary was aware of, that, liberal economic policies could seriously affect the fundamental rights of the weaker sections of the society and they cannot survive under such economic policies.
 The Supreme Court of India, time and again, kept on redressing specific human rights violation, issues discussed were constitutionality of the policy of privatization, disinvestment, pollution of rivers, deaths due to starvation, right to strike andband, employment of children in hazardous industries, right to health and many more such issues which concerned or were directly or indirectly concerned to basic rights of an human being.
 And in majority of these cases, the Supreme has been able to secure justice victims of violations of human rights due to globalization.
 Besides, the Apex Court of India has tried to create a balance between the need for development and the protection of human rights.